audacity/audacity.github.io/README.md

 # About this repo

-This is the source of audacityteam.org (or will be soon, anyway).
+This is the source of https://www.audacityteam.org.
 It uses [Astro](https://docs.astro.build/en/getting-started/).

-To build and test this code locally, first install dependencies via `npm install`, then `npm run dev` to spin up a dev server.
+To build and test this code locally, first install dependencies via `npm install`, then `npm run build` to build content and `npm run dev` to spin up a dev server.

 ## Translation